 I’m sure he’ll have no problems there!

 For a movie about the ‘King of the Seas’ Jaws: The Revenge is a lame duck.
-With a total absence of terror, you find that your yawns grow fiercer than the rubber-toothed imbecile, a supposed predator who fails to kill a cast of characters who give him every opportunity.
+With a total absence of terror, you find that your yawns grow fiercer than the rubber-toothed imbecile, a supposed predator who fails to kill a cast of characters who give the creature every opportunity.
 But even with a plot as laughable as this one, the movie proves to be agonisingly dull, with no redeeming qualities accidental or otherwise.
 What you end up with, horror lovers, is a decidedly toothless affair.